Jeanne Chauvin

-Jeanne Chauvin (22 April 1862 – 7 September 1926) was the second woman to obtain a degree in law in France, in 1890.
-Her application to be sworn in as a lawyer was at first rejected, but after the law was changed in 1900 she was the second French woman to be authorized to plead at the bar (after Olga Petit.)
-Nevertheless, certain resources still erroneously identify Chauvin as the first female lawyer in France's history.
+Jeanne Chauvin (22 April 1862 – 7 September 1926) was the second woman to obtain a doctoral degree in law in France in 1890 (after Sarmiza Bilcescu in 1888).
+Her application to be sworn in as a lawyer was at first rejected, but after the law she wrote was accepted in 1900, she was the second French woman to be authorized to plead at the bar (after Olga Petit.)
+Certain resources still identify Chauvin as the first female lawyer in France's history because she was the first to plead in court.

 Early years

 Jeanne Marie Marguerite Chauvin was born in Jargeau, Loiret, on 22 April 1862.
 Her parents were Jean Cezary Chauvin, a notary, and Marie Émilie Leseur.

 Chauvin's father died while she was a child, and the family moved to Paris.

-Jeanne Chauvin was the second woman to earn a law degree in France, at the Faculty of Law of Paris.
-(Note: Sarmiza Bilcescu of Romania, the first woman in the world to become a doctor of law, was the first woman to regularly follow courses at the Faculty of Law in the University of Paris.
-She obtained her PhD in Law in 1890 for a paper entitled "On the legal status of the mother," two years before her French colleague Jeanne Chauvin.)
+Jeanne Chauvin was the second woman to earn a doctoral law degree in France, at the Faculty of Law of Paris, after Sarmiza Bilcescu of Romania.
+She obtained her PhD in Law in 1890 for a paper entitled "On the legal status of the mother," two years before her French colleague Jeanne Chauvin.

 She obtained her degree in law on 18 July 1890, and her PhD in law on 2 July 1892 with a thesis titled "Historical Study of the professions open to women, the influence of Semitism on changes in the economic position of women in society".

 Her scheduled defense of her thesis was disrupted by the protests of male students.